210517-Enterprise/demos/week1/README.md

 - What is autoboxing / unboxing?

+- What is casting?
+Can you explain the difference between widening and narrowing?

 - Tell me the full syntax of the `main` method.
 What is its purpose?

 <br>